SMAC-Group/simts/cran-comments.md

 ## Solaris Compatibility

-The initial release of the package reported some problems with Solaris due to C++ code compatibilty.
-With the current version we hope that these issues have been overcome but we remain available to correct the package should other issues arise.
+The initial release of the package (version 0.1.0) reported some problems with Solaris due to C++ code compatibilty.
+Some functions were misused on an integer type, which may cause the potential overloading ambiguity.
+In the latest version, we hope that these issues have been overcome but we remain available to correct the package should other issues arise.